fbpx

 1. Relevance Indicator: Keyword density can indicate how relevant a web page is to a particular keyword or topic.

-2. Optimization Benchmark: It serves as a benchmark for optimizing on-page content to align with target keywords.
+2. Optimisation Benchmark: It serves as a benchmark for optimising on-page content to align with target keywords.

 3. Avoid Keyword Stuffing: Excessive keyword density (keyword stuffing) can harm SEO efforts and lead to penalization by search engines.